This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • ½ cup granulated sugar

-• 1 tablespoon cornstarch or 2 tablespoons instant Clear-Jel
+• 1 tablespoon cornstarch, or 2 tablespoons instant Clear-Jel

 • teaspoon salt

-• 16 ounces frozen dark cherries thawed
+• 16 ounces frozen dark cherries, thawed, or fresh cherries, pitted

 • ½ cup water

-• 2 tablespoons lemon juice
+• 2 tablespoons fresh lemon juice

 • 1 teaspoon almond extract